BloomTech-Labs/Labs8-DeveloperMap/ReadMe.md

 #### Company Postings Model

-The company posting are related to each company uId.
+The company posting are related to each company uid.

 posting objects are relative to a unique company id